 While the state of Florida is most known as the home of a famous little mouse, this peninsula is loaded with cities and towns that are perfect for families to visit.
 If you aren’t interested in visiting a theme park, or would like to combine your theme park trip with something else, here are some of the best places to visit in Florida (beyond the theme parks).
 You are almost certain to find a city or town that is perfect for your family vacation.
+What are your favorite places to visit in Florida with family?

 I visited some of these destinations on press trips (at no or limited cost) but all opinions are my own.
 This post contains affiliate links.
 Purchasing and/or clicking on some of the links in this post helps support Family Travel Magazine®.